 Scenario 2: API regression order testing (Go)

 Background: the same set of API calls may trigger different cache or state paths when called in different orders.
+Why it fits: validating order sensitivity is directly a permutation problem.

 package main